JuliaAttic/CUDNN.jl/README.md

 the loss function and dJ/dy is the gradient of the loss function with respect to y.

-`cudnnConvolutionBackwardFilter(src::Tensor, diff::Tensor,
+`cudnnConvolutionBackwardFilter(src::CudaArray, diff::CudaArray,
-grad::Filter)` Given src=x and diff=dJ/dy, this function computes and
+grad::CudaArray)` Given src=x and diff=dJ/dy, this function computes
-returns grad=dJ/dw.
+and returns grad=dJ/dw.

-`cudnnConvolutionBackwardData(filter::Filter, diff::Tensor,
+`cudnnConvolutionBackwardData(filter::CudaArray, diff::CudaArray,
-grad::Tensor)` Given filter=w and diff=dJ/dy, this function computes
+grad::CudaArray)` Given filter=w and diff=dJ/dy, this function
-and returns grad=dJ/dx.
+computes and returns grad=dJ/dx.

-`cudnnConvolutionBackwardBias(src::Tensor, [dest::Tensor])` Given
+## Bias

+`cudnnAddTensor(bias::CudaArray, src::CudaArray)` adds the values in
+the bias tensor to the src tensor.
+The dimensions n,w,h of the bias tensor must be 1 and the dimension c of the two tensors must match.
+There are other modes of operation specified by the mode keyword argument documented in the C library reference.
+The default mode is compatible with `cudnnConvolutionBackwardBias`.

+`cudnnConvolutionBackwardBias(src::CudaArray, [dest::CudaArray])`
-src=dJ/dy this function computes and returns dest=dJ/db.
+Given src=dJ/dy this function computes and returns dest=dJ/db.
 It is assumed that there is a single scalar bias for each channel, i.e. the same number is added to every pixel of every image for that channel after the convolution.
 Thus dJ/db is simply the sum of dJ/dy across